L'Rain: Career

 After graduation, Cheek returned to New York, where she resumed playing in Brooklyn bands including Throw Vision, who released their debut in 2013 and an EP in 2015.

 In 2017, Cheek released the self-titled L'Rain on New York City-based label Astro Nautico.
 She composed and performs vocals, keyboards, synthesizers, guitar, bass, samples, and percussion on the album.
 L'Rain also features Alex Goldberg, Jeremy Powell, Kyp Malone (of TV on the Radio), and Andrew Lappin, who co-produced the album with Cheek.
 Pitchfork included L'Rain among their 20 Best Experimental Albums of 2017, and Bandcamp Daily listed the release as #10 in their Best Albums of 2017.

 In 2018, L'Rain (represented by Cheek and Ben Chapoteau-Katz) collaborated with producer Morgan Wiley and vocalist Patrick Gordon to remake the 1980s Chicago house track "Your Love" for a benefit compilation which paired electronic artists with formerly-incarcerated singers.
 The release, Bring Down The Walls, raised money for Critical Resistance, an organization dedicated to ending the prison–industrial complex.

 L'Rain's second album, Fatigue, was released on Mexican Summer in 2021.
 Fatigue was named album of the year by The Wire, included among the year's best by Pitchfork, and met with wide acclaim from outlets including NPR.
 Cheek provides vocals and plays guitar, bass, synth, keyboards, piano, percussion, tape effects, and airhorn on the album, which features an expanded roster of twenty performers; these include executive producer Andrew Lappin, on guitar and programming, and co-producer Ben Chapoteau-Katz, who contributes synths, saxophone, vocals, percussion, and airhorn.

 In August 2023, L'Rain announced a third album, I Killed Your Dog, released in October 2023; the album was co-produced by Cheek with Lappin and Chapoteau-Katz, who perform alongside L'Rain bandmates Zachary Levine-Caleb, Justin Felton, and Timothy Angulo.
 The album was met with best-of accolades from Pitchfork, The New York Times, Rolling Stone, Bandcamp Daily, and many other outlets.

 L'Rain has toured with bands including Black Midi (2021), Animal Collective (2022), Sharon Van Etten (2022), Big Thief (2023), and LCD Soundsystem (2023).

+In June 2026, L'Rain released the single "Soulless Cycle" as the lead single for her album Fata Morgana.
+The album is scheduled to release on August 14, 2026.